 Clear Lake State Park, on the lake shore, has several hiking trails ranging from an easy 1/2 mile self-guided nature trail to moderately strenuous trails in the hills.
 In the park are picnic areas, boat launch, fishing areas, and a beach from where you can swim.
 You may see a variety of birds and water fowl as well as turtles, squirrels, muskrats, and minks.
 There's a fee for day use.
 Dogs are allowed on a leash but not on the beach.

 Address: 5300 Soda Bay Road, Kelseyville, 20 miles from Camp

 Six Sigma Ranch and Winery

 Six Sigma has 7 free hiking and biking trails ranging from an easy 2 mile hike to a very hard 3.1 mile trail with steep hills.
 Visitors should sign in at the tasting room and sign a liability form before starting.
-Also available are picnic tables (currently by reservation only, 707-994-4068) and the winery shop where you can buy wine and picnic items such as local cheeses and crackers.
+Also available are picnic tables and the winery shop where you can buy wine and picnic items such as local cheeses and crackers.

 More information on the Six Sigma web site

 Highlands Springs, at an elevation of 1483 feet, is about half an hour from camp.
 Visitors can use hiking and biking trails and there are picnic areas with BBQs, a large grassy area, horseshoe pits, a beach area with swimming, fishing spots, and water access for non-motorized boats.
 It's a great choice for families and favorite place for kayaking and swimming in summer.
 Most of the hiking trails are fairly hilly and rugged, providing good views.
 Bring water as there's no potable water available.